Agent

 The web UI streams agent activity in real time via Server-Sent Events (SSE).
 You see:

-- Thinking — The agent's reasoning process (displayed with a brain icon)
+- Thinking — The agent's reasoning process (displayed inline with a brain icon)

 - Tool calls — Commands executed, files read, searches performed